Cut Your Spending by $400 a Month!

 • Stop making impulse purchases!
 Get in the habit of asking yourself if it’s a need or a want.

-• Shop garage sales, thrift stores, Craigslist, Freecycle and consignment shops first – you never know what treasures you may find!
+• Shop garage sales, thrift stores, Craigslist, Goodwill and consignment shops first – you never know what treasures you may find!
+Once you find a few treasures, you’ll be hooked!

 • Try swapping instead of shopping.
 Invite your friends over and swap children’s clothes, toys, books and Halloween costumes.
 The average family saves $569 a year by swapping children’s clothes!

 • Get in the habit of shopping Groupon and other deal sites.
 No matter what you’re shopping for, there’s a deal site for you!
 Sign up to receive the best daily deals.
-Try Tech Bargains for daily deals on laptops or Totsy for daily deals for babies, kids and moms.
 No matter what you’re shopping for, there’s likely a daily deal site to help you save money!

 • Do you know the best times of the year to buy for maximum savings?
 Fall is the best time to buy a grill because stores need to make room for Christmas merchandise.
 Check out the Best Time To Buy Guide with listings by month.